The Best Tool Brands of 2022

 RIDGID Tools is perhaps one of the lesser-known tool brands outside the professional market.
 While pricing is competitive at that level, it puts the company’s products beyond the budget of many DIY users.

-Known for: Kobalt is the house brand of Lowe’s and offers competitively priced tools for the midrange so-called “prosumer” market.
+About the Brand: Kobalt is the house brand of Lowe’s and offers competitively priced tools for the midrange so-called “prosumer” market.

 Lowe’s introduced Kobalt tools in 1998 to compete with rival “house” brands from Sears and The Home Depot.
 Kobalt tools are made for Lowe’s by a number of different suppliers.
 While some manufacturing occurs in Taiwan, some production is based in the home market.
 The company wholly manufactures its hand tools in the U.S. and assembles some of its power tool product line in the U.S. from components sourced worldwide.